 1. What is blue light?

-While sunlight does contain blue light, there are many other sources of blue light that we are exposed to on a daily basis.
-Blue light sources can be found in any bright white light.
-Blue light is also found in the digital screens of electronic devices; TVs, computers, laptops, smart phones and tablets all emit blue light.
+While sunlight does contain blue light, there are many other sources that we are exposed to on a daily basis.
+Sources can be found in any bright white light.
+It’s also found in the digital screens of electronic devices; TVs, computers, laptops, smart phones and tablets.
 It can also be found in fluorescent and LED lighting, which are commonly used in office settings.

-43% of adults work in a job that requires prolonged use of a computer or tablet, which leads to elevated levels of blue light exposure.
+43% of adults work in a job that requires prolonged use of a computer or tablet, which leads to elevated levels of exposure.

-3. The eye is not very good at blocking blue light.
+3. The eye is not very good at blocking it.

 Virtually all visible blue light passes through the cornea and lens and reaches the retina of our eyes.
-Simply put, our eyes are not able to block the blue light in the same way we can block UV light.
+Simply put, our eyes are not able to block the it in the same way we can block UV light.

-4. Blue light exposure may increase the risk of macular degeneration.
+4. Exposure may increase the risk of macular degeneration.

-Since our eyes are unable to block blue light it makes prevention difficult.
-Especially considering all of the sources of blue light that we are exposed to everyday.
+Since our eyes are unable to block it, it makes prevention difficult.
+Especially considering all of the sources that we are exposed to everyday.
 Prolonged exposure could be cause of retinal damage and lead to macular degeneration – which can lead to vision loss.

 Nearly 70% of adults who use media devices regularly have experienced some symptoms of digital eyestrain.
 Digital eyestrain is a medical condition with serious symptoms that can affect learning and work productivity.
 Symptoms include blurry vision, difficulty focusing, dry and irritated eyes, headaches and neck and back pain.
 Digital eyestrain has overtaken carpal-tunnel syndrome as the #1 computer related complaint.